Faith Based Integration:

 How Faith Can Be Integrated Into Therapy?

 Faith-based integration is not a one-size-fits-all approach.
-It can look different for each person depending on their needs, experiences, and relationship with their faith.
+It can look different for each person depending on their needs, experiences, and relationship.

 When requested, integration may include: